dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

 print(get_long_lived_token("your short-lived token")
 ```

-Replace the `access_token` in the `.dlt/secrets.toml` file with the long-lived token obtained from
+Replace the `access_token` in the `secrets.toml` file with the long-lived token obtained from the
-the above code snippet.
+above code snippet.

 To retrieve the expiry date and the associated scopes of the token, you can use the following
 command: